excellalabs/docker-workshop-2/README.md

 Following is a brief overview of container management and Kubernetes concepts.
 It is just to review for the workshop.
 Slides for an overview of container orchestration are [here](https://drive.google.com/file/d/1yaUfuSBkgzl9s7KcGLNogJX2if5w04ri/view?usp=sharing)

+Then we'll review Kubernetes concepts as we go through the workshop exercises.

 ## Using an orchestrator

 //TODO is this redundant to slides?